Osimhen named in Napoli squad to face Parma | Goal.com

 💙 #ForzaNapoliSempre pic.twitter.com/y82AMlK4LK

-Osimhen joined Napoli on a five-year deal in July after an impressive debut season in the Ligue 1 with Lille where he scored 13 goals in 27 appearances.
+Osimhen joined Napoli on a five-year deal in July after an impressive debut season in Ligue 1 with Lille, where he scored 13 goals in 27 appearances.

 ✈️ | We are on our way!— Official SSC Napoli (@en_sscnapoli) September 19, 2020